AcidWashDB/AcidWashDB/README.md

   of data associated with a real-world entity, such as a user or a customer organization.

+  Transactions within a realm are cheap, but cross-realm transactions have additional cost and latency comparable to
+  (the cost of a small single-realm transaction) * (the number of realms involved).

   Each client replica of a given database subscribes to a list of realms.
 A disconnected client (a client that cannot access any storage servers) can only make progress within those realms.
 It can no longer read or write other